BibleTools

 We can choose our friends.
 We can choose, then, the kind of relationships we have with them.
 We can walk away from them, if they are pulling us down—away from union with God.

 Unfortunately, that has to be done sometimes so that we be in union, at one with, the Father.
 We hope that does not happen very often.
-Parents know that at times they have tell our kids, "We don't want you to hang out with him or her."
+Parents know that at times they have tell their children, "We don't want you to hang out with him or her."
 Why?
-Because they know that that other kid will pull their kids down, so they do not want them in union with him.
+Because they know that that other kid will pull their children down, so they do not want them in union with him.
 It is a simple principle.

 God has put us into the position where we have the opportunity to use our time and energy to make the choice of whether we will be in union with Him.
 He leaves the choice to us.
 It is a tremendous thing that He does this because it produces wonderful effects.